Sokahr/terminal_chat_gpt/README.md

-# Building a ChatGPT Terminal Application with Python
+# How to Build Your Own ChatGPT Terminal App: A Beginner's Guide

-Creating a ChatGPT terminal application allows you to interact with the powerful capabilities of OpenAI's ChatGPT directly from your terminal, no matter if you're on Mac, Linux, or Windows.
+Ever wanted to chat with AI directly from your command line, regardless of whether you're on a Mac, Linux, or Windows machine?
-This blog post will guide you through the process of building this application, step by step.
+This beginner-friendly guide will walk you through creating a ChatGPT terminal application, step by step.
-Whether you're a seasoned developer or just starting, you'll find these instructions easy to follow.
+It's designed to be straightforward and easy to follow, even if you're just dipping your toes into coding.

 ## Prerequisites